koitsu/tcecosystem-guide/content/thorchain/queues.md

 will be reassigned to a different Asgard vault and **AGE** reset to 0 minutes.

 In normal cases, this queue is processed quickly.
-However, there are some scenarios where the queue can become large (or "clogged").
-In these situations, it is common to see transactions with an abnormally large **AGE** field, or transaction which seem "stuck" (going from 30m to 0m; see above).
+However, there are some scenarios where the queue can become large.
+In these situations, it's common to see transactions with a large **AGE** field, or being shuffled around between different Asgard vaults.

 Some example scenarios where this might happen:

 - [Asgard vault churn][2], which is done periodically (usually every 2.5 to 3 days)
   - Transactions with a **Type** of `MIGRATE` are indicators churn is happening
 - Gas estimation quirks or bugs (such as those fixed in [THORNode v1.131.0][4])
-- Anomalous conditions which require THORChain developer attention (and possibly a chain halt)
+- Anomalous conditions which require developer attention (and possibly a chain halt)

 The Outbound Queue data comes directly from the `/thorchain/queue/outbound` [THORNode API endpoint][1].